kesdlvi/revive/README.md

 Clicking on the "Revive" tab will bring you to a page that can get a further analysis on the item.
 To do this, click on the "Run Detailed Analysis" button.
 It should return a description of the item, its style, material, color, condition, and possible ways to repair the item.

+Note: Right now you will need an OpenAI API key in order for the item identification and analysis to work.